País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9

 Wonders International

 The South Korean NGO, Wonders International, has supported sustainable coffee farming in northern Laos since 2019.
-Funded by the Korea International Cooperation Agency, the initiative provides coffee seedlings, farming equipment, and pest control tools to low-income farmers to improve cultivation.
+Funded by the Korea International Cooperation Agency, the initiative provides coffee seedlings, farming equipment, and pest control tools to low-income farmers.

 UNESCO World Heritage Site